667bdrm/sofiactl/README.md

 WorkState | Get work state
-LogExport | Download logs to the output file specified by --of parameter ConfigExport | Download configuration files to the output file specified by --of parameter OPStorageManagerClear | Format storage (remove all recording) OPStorageManagerRO | Switch partition 0 to read-only mode (not tested!)
+LogExport | Download logs to the output file specified by --of parameter ConfigExport | Download configuration files to the output file specified by --of parameter CustomExport | Download additional configuration files (maybe OEM) to the output file specified by --of parameter OPStorageManagerClear | Format storage (remove all recording) OPStorageManagerRO | Switch partition 0 to read-only mode (not tested!)
 OPStorageManagerRW | Switch partition 0 to read/write mode (not tested!)